elephantscale/es-training-new/cassandra/slides/NoSQL.md

      - Not easy to do it at scale

-     - Lots of “baby sitting”
+     - Lots of "baby sitting"

      - (War stories!)